Takimgeorge/Book-Rental-Store-/README.md

 - **Smart Contract**: Analyze with tools like MythX to detect vulnerabilities.
 - **API**: Implement standard security measures including validation, authentication, and HTTPS encryption.

-This comprehensive documentation should guide developers through setting up, deploying, and using the OpenBooks smart contract and APIs effectively.